 On paper the plot for "Under the Skin" reads like a formulaic, sexy B-movie: An alien posing as a hot young woman seduces and kills young men to harvest their bodies for mysterious purposes.
 But as adapted from Michael Farber’s acclaimed sci-fi novel by "Birth" Jonathan Glazer’s "Under the Skin" is anything but dumb.
 In very loosely adapting Farber’s more straightforward story, Glazer made a film that plays like a fevered dream with a lot on its mind.
 Scarlett Johansson as the comely alien is as opaque as film protagonists get.
 It’s never explained exactly why she’s on a murdering spree, or how she ended up on our planet.
 Viewed as a straight up thriller, "Under the Skin" is an undeniably frustrating experience.
 But viewed the way Glazer intended it to be watched, as a deep exploration of what it means to be human — the experience is a richly rewarding one.
 That doesn’t mean we get it.

-, "I think anything can be a story."
+Richard Linklater once said, "I think anything can be a story."
 He wasn’t lying.
 In 2001, he released "Waking Life," an epic rotoscoped masterpiece that depicts a young man’s ethereal existence, as he floats through scenes of investigative philosophic discussion with a variety of characters (including Steven Soderbergh, Adam Goldberg and Robert C. Solomon).
 The film shows scenes without the protagonist and even deleted sequences from "Before Sunset."
 These conversations touch upon matters of existentialism, lucid dreaming, social philosophy, etc. and really pack a punch, confusing and challenging the bejesus out of you.
 The protagonist also slowly grows aware that he is in some kind of limbo — a perpetual dream state where he constantly awakes from dreaming into a new dream — and learns that he must come to terms with the unified nature of all life.
 It’s not all that clear what’s going on most of the time and certainly requires multiple viewings to be all together comprehended.
 It is worth it though.
 "Dream is destiny."

 "What the BLEEP Do We Know!?"
 Dirs.
 Betsy Chasse and Mark Vicente